espressif/esp-adf/examples/player/pipeline_play_mp3_with_dac_or_pwm/README.md

 ## Example Brief

 This example uses the MP3 decoder callback function `mp3_music_read_cb` to read the MP3 file from the flash.
-After the data decoding process, the data is output through PWM or DAC.
+After the data decoding process, the data is output through PWM.

-It should be noted that for ESP32 I2S-DAC output, only GPIO25 and GPIO26 can be used; for PWM output, the GPIOs with output function can be used.

 ## Environment Setup